-In year 2005, Pakistan saw its second attempt (after the Proficient project in the 1980s) towards launching a homegrown car with the introduction of the Adam Revo hatchback.
+In the year 2005, Pakistan saw its second attempt (after the Proficient project in the 1980s) towards launching a homegrown car with the introduction of the Adam Revo hatchback.
 However, the car was written off in the history books much sooner than expected.

 It was a dream of Feroz Khan, the Chairman of now-defunct Adam Motors, that he would build an economical car for the people of Pakistan who would like to have a four-wheeler but cannot afford it.
 Revo was successfully launched in 2005 with 850cc and 1050cc variants but the company soon ran into troubles with its plant got shut down within just a year.